Timing

 All the other timing takes the start of the audio file as time zero.
 The XML

-below shows how this is represented (an audioContent
+below shows how this is represented (an audioContent element has been added to

-provide the reference to an audioObject
+provide the reference to an audioObject element):

 <audioProgramme audioProgrammeID="APR_1001" audioProgrammeName="Prog" start="15:00:00.00000" end="15:30:00.00000"> <audioContent audioContentName="Cont1" audioContentID="ACO_1001"> <audioObjectIDRef>AO_1001</audioObjectIDRef> </audioContent> ... </audioProgramme>

-start attribute corresponds to the start time of the
+The audioObject start attribute corresponds to the start time of the

 object, relative to the start of the file.
 The duration attribute